 Using the Compress feature on the system drive can compress some of the files required to boot the Windows OS.
 This could simply make your Windows computer NOT boot!
 You could even end up with a boot-loop!

 The first method is to run the Startup Repair.
-It may or may not work but it’s the easiest method to try.
+It may or may not work, but it’s the easiest method to try.
 Run the Startup Repair, three different times.
-Because sometime it sometimes takes 3 runs to fix it.
+Because sometimes it sometimes takes three runs to fix it.
 If this does not fix your problem move on to the next option.

-The next method is to manually uncompress the files of the Windows 7 installation drive.
-Follow these steps:
+The next method is to manually uncompress the files of the Windows installation drive.